-B. SUSPENSION AND RUNNING GEAR

-Suspension and running gear modifications that accumulate sPIPs are noted in this section.
+В. SUSPENSION AND RUNNING GEAR Suspension and running gear modifications that accumulate sPIPs are noted in this section.
 The total number of sPIPs accumulated shall be converted to PIPs in accordance with the table at the end of this section for the purpose of calculating the running class.

-.1 Modification to the front suspension anti-roll bar.
+1 Modification to the front suspension anti-roll bar.
 1 sPIP .2 Modification to the rear suspension anti-roll bar.
 1 sPIP .3 Non-stock alignment settings is defined as adjustment of caster, camber and/or toe outside the limits specified by the manufacturer for non-competition purposes.
-1 sPIP Note: Changes permitted are minor hardware (e.g., fastener, shims), upper control arms with any rubber or urethane bushings.
-Camber/caster plates and/or are permitted with any bushing material type.
-On lowered cars modification to an existing Panhard rod is permitted to compensate for the change in ride height.
-Bushings using spherical bearings, heim joints or Delrin fall under Rule 5.1.B.10. .4 Modification to the OE shock absorbers/struts, including all operational and attachment parts.
+Alignment wheel movement is allowed in the horizontal plane (In or Out) 1.5 sPIP Note: Changes permitted are minor hardware (e.g.: fastener, shims) ball joints permitting movement in the horizontal plane, a-arms, control arms with any rubber or urethane bushings.
+Camber/caster plates and/or are permitted with any bushing type.
+Attachment point changes to the suspension or chassis must be declared under 5.1.B.10.
+Bushings using spherical bearings, heim joints or Delrin must also be declared under 5.1.B.10 .4 Modification to the OE shock absorbers/struts, including all operational and attachment parts.
 Factory specified ride height shall be maintained.
-2 sPIP .5 Modification to the OE suspension springs or ride height.
-4 sPIP Note 1: Non-OE ride height adjustable spring perches are permitted but any change to the damping elements of the shocks/struts shall be claimed under 5.1.B.4 Note 2: Coil-overs consist of non-OE Springs and Shocks requiring checking of both Rule 5.1.B.4 and 5.1.B.5 for a total of 6 PIPs .6 Modification to the subframe or k-member; excludes a-arms or any other suspension arms or links.
-2 sPIP .7 Use of wheels/tires that protrude beyond the OE wheel well opening (see rule 4.8.2.4.iii) of the vehicle including flaring and/or widening of the fenders.
-2 sPIP .8 Installation of a Panhard rod to a car that does not have a Panhard rod OE, or the installation of a Watts linkage 1 sPIP .9 Installation of a torque link on a live rear axle.
-1 sPIP .10 Non-authorized modification of any/all other suspension components, including a-arms; control arms; trailing arms; bushing limiters, bushings not covered elsewhere in this section.
-1 sPIP
+COILOVER - PART 1 OF 2 2 sPIP .5 Modification to the OE suspension springs or ride height.
+COILOVER - PART 2 OF 2 Note 1: Non-OE ride height adjustable spring perches are permitted but any change to the damping elements of the shocks/struts shall be claimed under 5.1.B.4 Note 2: Coil-overs consist of non-OE Springs and Shocks requiring checking of both Rule 5.1.B.4 and 5.1.B.5 for a total of 6 PIPs Note 3: On lowered cars, modification to an existing Panhard Rod or substitution of an aftermarket Panhard rod with any rubber or urethane bushings is permitted to compensate for a 4 sPIP change in ride height provided there is no change to the attachment points.
+Note 4: Attachment point changes to the suspension or chassis must be declared under 5.1.B.10 .6 Modification to the subframe or k-member; excludes a-arms or any other suspension arms or links.
+2 sPIP .7 Use of wheels/tires that cause the tire to protrude beyond the OE wheel well opening (see rule 4.8.2.4.iii) of the vehicle including flaring and/or widening of the OE fenders.
+2 sPIP .8 Installation of a Panhard rod to a car that does not have a Panhard rod OE, or the installation of a Watts linkage 1 sPIP